YaShuHee/docker_multi_stage_building_python/README.md

+# Why this project ?

-A project I created to practice multi-stage docker image creation with Python.
+I made this project to practice multi-stage docker image creation (with Python language).

+---

+# How to test it ?

 If you want to test it :